 The weekends have more variability to them.
 I teach kids between the ages of 3-13 on the weekends and it’s kind of crazy.
-On Saturday mornings I teach a class of 4 year olds and then teach a class of 11-13 year olds immediately after.
+On Saturday mornings I teach a class of 4-year-olds and then teach a class of 11-13 year old students immediately after.
 It’s a weird switch.

 To answer the question about whether my students can understand me: sometimes.
 I make sure to speak in really simple sentences and try to use vocabulary they already know.
 So I say the same things every week basically.
 When they come into class and I want them to give me their books I say: “Can I have your books, please?”
 Since I’m repeating the exact same phrase every lesson, they start to understand what it means even if they don’t know every word.
 I also have a TA (well, 60% of the time) who is Chinese and can speak English (maybe not super well, but enough).
 The TA can help if a kid has a question and I can’t understand them.
 I never use my TA to explain something or to communicate with my kids.

 That’s it for now!
-Next week, I’ll be writing a special blog post celebrating my 3 month mark of living in China!
-In the post, I want to answer as many questions as I can about living in China/teaching/travelling/etc!
-Send me your questions on facebook, email (firstname.lastname@example.org), tell my parents and they can tell me, or however you want!
+Next week, I’ll be writing a special blog post celebrating my 3-month mark of living in China!
+In the post, I want to answer as many questions as I can about living in China/teaching/traveling/etc!
+Send me your questions on Facebook, email (firstname.lastname@example.org), tell my parents and they can tell me, or however you want!